Automobile insurance reform

 Overview

-Alberta’s government asked independent experts to look at systems that could reduce the costs of auto insurance and improve the sustainability and stability of the insurance industry.
+Alberta’s government asked independent experts to look at systems that could reduce the costs of auto insurance and improve the sustainability and stability of the insurance system.

-Oliver Wyman focused its work on comparing average premiums under different existing auto insurance systems, largely across Canada.
-The Nous Group examined the broader costs and benefits of these different auto insurance models.
-No decisions have been made on the changes that will be made to Alberta’s auto insurance system.
-These reports will be used to inform future engagements and policies.
+Oliver Wyman, the Automobile Insurance Rate Board’s actuary, focused its work on comparing average premiums under different existing auto insurance systems, largely across Canada.
+The Nous Group, an internationally renowned economist group, examined the broader costs and benefits of these different auto insurance models.

 • Rate increase cap

-A driver with a good record is everyone except those who have any of the following:
+A good driver is everyone except those who have any of the following:

 • any at-fault accidents in the last 6 years